-Heard over the main bronchus are and upper right posterior lung fields.
-Intermediate in intensity and pitch, expiration equals inspirations.
-Normally heard in the 1st and 2nd intercostal spaces.
+They are heard over the main bronchus area and upper right posterior lung fields.
+They are intermediate in intensity and pitch.
+The expiration phase is usually equal to the inspiration phase.
+They are normally heard in the 1st and 2nd intercostal spaces.

 29. What are vesicular breath sounds?

-Vesicular breath sounds are soft and low pitched, consist of a quiet, wispy inspiratory phase followed by a short, almost silent expiratory phase.
+Vesicular breath sounds are soft and low pitched lung sounds.
+They consist of a quiet, wispy inspiratory phase followed by a short, almost silent expiratory phase.
 They are heard over most of the lung fields.
-More prominent in children and thin adults.
+They are more prominent in children and thin adults.